USCGC Storis (WMEC-38): Media

 Storis participated in the rescue of the fishing vessel Alaskan Monarch, off Saint Paul Island, in March 1990.
 Video of this incident often appears on TV shows such as Deadliest Catch, to illustrate the dangers of working in Bering Sea waters.
 Storis also had a cameo in the 2006 film The Guardian.

 Decommissioning

 Storis was decommissioned in a ceremony in Kodiak on 8 February 2007.
 The cutter then sailed to Alameda, California, where it was made ready for its immediate destination as part of the "Mothball Fleet" at Suisun Bay.

 In July 2012 the nomination of the Storis for listing on the National Register of Historic Places was accepted by the State of California.
 It was formally listed on the Register on 31 December 2012.

 On 12 June 2013 the Storis was put up for public auction by the General Services Administration with a starting bid of US$60,000 after an unforeseen "procedural difficulty" ended negotiations with the Storis Museum.
 However the auction failed to reach its reserve price when the auction closed on 27 June 2013.
 The Storis was towed on 25 October 2013 from California to Mexico where the ship was scheduled to be scrapped.

+After commissioning, the commercial icebreaker Aiviq acquired by the USCG in 2024 will be renamed USCGC Storis (WAGB-21).